 Working hours vary.
 Lawyers are in a service profession, providing the best service they can for their clients, so you should be prepared to be flexible.
 You may need to pull an all-nighter when you are preparing submissions or have a hearing (intense periods; you might have three or four of these per year).
 Once busy deadlines are over, working 9.00 am to 7.00 pm is normal provided you are organised with your time.
 Technology gives lawyers extra flexibility: working late doesn’t mean working late at the office.
 I sometimes take calls at home from clients and colleagues in Washington or Canada: late evening for me is the afternoon for them.

 As an associate (anything from newly qualified to ten-years qualified), you can expect to travel roughly four times a year whereas partners travel more frequently for business development reasons.
 Trips are usually predictable and are rarely urgent or unexpected.

 The best part about being an international dispute resolution lawyer is the intellectually stimulating, complex, cross-border work in a diverse range of industries.
 The downside is the sheer number of documents you need to get to grips with on each case due to the complexity of the issues at stake.

 What should students be aware of in this area of practice?

-There are two areas that are gaining a lot of media attention currently and are worth reading up on for training contract interviews:
+There are two areas that have gained a lot of media attention and are worth reading up on for training contract interviews:

 - The expense and length of time that it takes to get complex arbitrations resolved.

 - The purported lack of diversity among those employed in this field.
-Recent research put the number of female arbitrators at 16 per cent; there’s a desire to increase that number.
+Research put the number of female arbitrators at 16 per cent; there’s a desire to increase that number.
 Increasing the pool of arbitrators will also help with the current delays within the system.

 What skills do dispute resolution solicitors need to be successful?